Langton-SDL

 Details

-• Custom number of ants, position and speed using a external .ini file (with Spanish comments).
+• Custom number of ants, positions and speeds through an external .ini file with Spanish comments.

-• make the first movement based on an initial direction
+• The first movement is based on the configured initial direction.

 • Developed in C++ using SDL 1.2.